ThatCoolNerd/dnd_5e_character_generator/README.md

 # dnd_5e_character_generator
 A tool for generating 5th edition Dungeons & Dragons characters

+# 11 Jun.
+2021

+##### Changed
+- Armor generation now utilizes configs exclusively
+- Weapon generation includes two-handed traits for use with shields
+- Shields are no longer generated for logically-generated characters under the following conditions:
+  - Character wielding a two-handed weapon
+  - Character cannot afford a shield
+  - Character not proficient with shields

+##### Planned
+- More realistic descriptions of wealth
+- Generate weapons utilizing configs exclusively

 # 18 May 2021
 ##### New
 - Shield functionality